220919-Reston-Java-React-AWS/reviews/week-2.md

     - Unless you mock the other objects being used, you would not be performing unit testing in such a situation
         - Ex.
 UserService utilizes UserRepository, so UserRepository should be mocked
     - `Mockito` is a library developed for Java that enables the mocking of objects

+## Authentication v.
+Authorization
+- Authenticaiton: Identifying the user is who they say they are
+    - Login
+        - Username + Password
+        - Two factor authentication
+- Authorization: Checking to see if the user, who is already identified, is allowed to access something
+    - Ex. logged in as employee
+        - NOT authorized to view all reimbursements from the system
+        - Authorized to view their own reimbursements
+    - Ex. logged in as a manager
+        - Authorized to view all reimbursements in the system